iltommi/qdb-documentation/source/api/c.rst

     :dedent: 12

 .. note::
-    You must call :func:`qdb_free_buffer` on entries returned by deque accessors.
+    You must call :func:`qdb_release` on entries returned by deque accessors.

 In addition to accessing entries, it is also possible to atomically remove and retrieve an entry with the :func:`qdb_deque_pop_front` and :func:`qdb_deque_pop_back` functions: